sholmes8/business-filing-processor/README.md

 ---

-## 💡 What This Project Shows
+## 💡 Why this matters
+This project demonstrates the ability to:
-- Ability to analyze and improve real-world workflows
+- Analyze complex business workflows
-- Strong understanding of system design and SDLC
+- Design scalable system architectures
-- Experience translating business problems into technical solutions
+- Translate requirements into technical solutions
-- Capability to design scalable, implementation-ready systems
+- Apply SDLC principles in real-world scenarios
+It reflects the skillset required for roles in software engineering, systems analysis, and data-driven process improvement.